canonical/observability/terraform/modules/loki/README.md

 Users should ensure that Terraform is aware of the `juju_model` dependency of the charm module.

 To deploy this module with its needed dependency, you can run `terraform apply -var="model_name=<MODEL_NAME>" -auto-approve`.
 This would deploy all Loki HA solution modules in the same model.

-### Disable TLS

-By default, this Terraform module deploys `self-signed-certificates` to secure traffic between the Loki coordinator and worker through TLS.
-To opt-out and choose to disable TLS, you can configure the variable `use_tls` and run `terraform apply -var="model_name=<MODEL_NAME>" -var="use_tls=false" -auto-approve`

 ### High Availability